 Try a Google search for courses in the skills that you’re building, and see what comes up!
 The only suggestion I’ve got for you is regarding the research you do into the course.

 Take the time to do it properly; look at what the course covers, what former students have to say about it, what the refund policy is, and so forth.

 There you have it!
-A full list of the first 7 tools you should invest in if you’re serious about your online business!!
+A full list of the first 7 tools and resources you should invest in if you’re serious about your online business!!

 What about you?
 What’s the first thing you invested in when you started your business?
 I’d love to hear from you, share in the comments!